 Insufficient Number of or Missing Cleanouts

 A cleanout is a location in your piping system that gives you access to your sewer pipe.
 Cleanouts are important because they make diagnosing and fixing pipe and sewer problems relatively easy and convenient.
-They are usually located outside somewhere, often in the lawn, and have a screw top opening.
+They are usually located outside somewhere, often on the lawn, and have a screw top opening.

-According to code, cleanouts are necessary for horizontal pipe runs of 100 feet.
+According to the code, cleanouts are necessary for horizontal pipe runs of 100 feet.
 They are also required within 10 feet of where the drain connects to the sewer.
 Additionally, cleanouts are required when there’s a change of direction with your pipes that is more than 45 degrees.

 Traps maintain a barrier between your fixture and the sewer system of your home.
 Generally, you’ll see two types of traps when dealing with bathroom and kitchen sinks — P-traps and S-traps.
 S-traps are essentially two P-traps that are connected and form the shape of an “S.” The problem with S-traps is they don’t allow for venting.